Qatar Airways open to rivals to Airbus and Boeing

-ABU DHABI, April 16 (Reuters) - The chief executive of Qatar Airways said delays to new planes from Airbus and Boeing meant he was open to studying future aircraft being developed by emerging producers such as China.
+ABU DHABI (Reuters) - The chief executive of Qatar Airways said delays to new planes from Airbus and Boeing meant he was open to studying future aircraft being developed by emerging producers such as China.

 Akbar Al Baker, who has regularly berated the world’s largest planemakers for missing targets, said on Monday delays of up to three years had stifled the growth plans of Middle East carriers who now make up a large slice of Western jet demand.